olaviinha/HSL-Stop-Departures/README.md

 - Generate display from any HSL stop using the stop number (e.g. V1777, H0107).
 - Set certain vehicle numbers as secondary (make them smaller, different colour, whatevs).
 - Exclude certain vehicle numbers altogether.
-- Include walk time to minute countdowns (count to "get your ass moving" instead of vehicle arrival time).
+- Include walk time in minute countdowns (count to "get your ass moving" instead of vehicle arrival time).
 - Display in advance if vehicle is running late.

 ### Relevant settings